Clive07/TastyTV_Project_2_SPA/Notage/ReadMe.md

 I can now look to functionalise the My List btn to open it's page if clicked.
 This will be done using conditional rendering.

 I also wish to prepare the component which will present the list for the user.
 I will use array.map in order to the one component display every media item.

+Now I wish to implement the mark as watched deliverable.
+I will add a btn for each media item and have it so on click it will set watched to true instead of false. which will reRender the page showing this result.
+This will be set up so it also works in reverse if the user wishes to change it back.

 ### Deliverables